TikTok Sponsorship ROI Calculator

 Calculate Sponsorship ROI

-Expected percentage who will purchase
+Expected conversion percentage

-Average purchase amount per customer
+Average purchase amount

 What is Sponsorship ROI?